skai-org/skyOS/README.md

 # SkyOS - React and Rust Based Desktop Environment Simulator

 SkyOS is an ongoing project that aims to simulate a desktop environment inspired by macOS.
-It is built using React and Rust technologies.
-This desktop environment simulator is currently in development and is expected to offer a range of features to enhance user experience.
+It is built using React and Tauri.
+This simulator is currently in development and is expected to offer a range of features to enhance user experience.

-## Features

-### 1. Functional Store
-SkyOS will include a fully functional store where developers can publish Sky Apps, and users can seamlessly discover, download, and install them.
-This feature encourages a thriving ecosystem of applications that contribute to the versatility of the desktop environment.

-### 2. Terminal Emulator
-For users familiar with command-line interfaces, SkyOS provides a terminal emulator to execute basic terminal commands.
-This functionality is designed to cater to both developers and power users who prefer a text-based interface for certain tasks.

-### 3. Productivity Tools
-SkyOS prioritizes productivity by integrating a suite of tools, including but not limited to:
-- **Todo List:** Organize your tasks efficiently.
-- **Tasks Manager:** Keep track of ongoing projects and their progress.
-- **Planner:** Plan your schedule and manage your time effectively.

-and much more !!

-### 4.Customizability

-SkyOS stands out with its high level of customizability.
-Users can personalize their experience with custom icon packs and modify the OS look to suit their individual preferences.

-### 5. Dock
-Enjoy the convenience of a sleek and customizable dock, reminiscent of the macOS experience.
-The dock provides quick access to your favorite applications, making navigation a breeze.

-### 6. Widgets
-SkyOS has a widget system to enhance your desktop experience.
-Widgets are small, functional components that provide real-time information and quick access to specific features.
-Stay updated on the weather, monitor system resources, and more with the included widgets

 # Development Status